abhishektripathi24/platform-setup/apache-superset/README.md

     # Note: Avoid gevent coroutine if there is high mem-util.
     ```

-6. Setup another server with exactly same configuration and configure a load balancer in-front of these two nodes for HA.
+7. Setup another server with exactly same configuration and configure a load balancer in-front of these two nodes for HA.

-7. If you linux distro supports systemd, you can supervise superset process under it.
+8. If you linux distro supports systemd, you can supervise superset process under it.
 The corresponding systemd service file is present in this repo at [this](systemd) location.

 ## References
 * https://github.com/instacart/superset/blob/master/docs/installation.rst

+## Errors
+* Run `pip install werkzeug==0.16.0` for below error:
+     ```bash
+     (superset) root@hostname:/opt/superset# superset db upgrade
+     File "/opt/superset/lib/python3.6/site-packages/flask_appbuilder/filemanager.py", line 9, in <module>
+        from werkzeug import secure_filename
+     ImportError: cannot import name 'secure_filename'
+    ```
+* Run `pip uninstall pandas` then `pip install pandas==0.23.4` for below error:
+    ```bash
+    (superset) root@hostname:/opt/superset# superset db upgrade
+    File "/opt/superset/lib/python3.6/site-packages/superset/dataframe.py", line 14, in <module>
+        from pandas.core.common import _maybe_box_datetimelike
+    ImportError: cannot import name '_maybe_box_datetimelike'
+    ```
+* Run `pip uninstall sqlalchemy` then `pip install sqlalchemy==1.2.18` for below error:
+    ```bash
+    (superset) root@hostname:/opt/superset# superset db upgrade
+    File "/opt/superset/lib/python3.6/site-packages/sqlalchemy/orm/query.py", line 2632, in _join_determine_implicit_left_side
+        "Can't determine which FROM clause to join " sqlalchemy.exc.InvalidRequestError: Can't determine which FROM clause to join from, there are multiple FROMS which can join to this entity.
+Please use the .select_from() method to establish an explicit left side, as well as providing an explcit ON clause if not present already to help resolve the ambiguity.
+    ```
+* Run `fabmanager create-admin --app superset` for below errors:
+    ```bash
+    (superset) root@hostname:/opt/superset# flask fab create-admin
+    Usage: flask [OPTIONS] COMMAND [ARGS]...

+    Error: No such command "fab".
+    ```